aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 Directory `Geodata/2024/Soils/` contains various soil related datasets that need to be combined (soil texture) or can be used individually (soil chemistry).
-These datasets and their location in the filetree are documented in following subchapters.
+These datasets and their location in the file tree are documented in following subchapters.

 ### Soil chemistry {#Ch04.07.01}

 Data on soil chemistry are obtained from [European Soil Data Centre's](https://esdac.jrc.ec.europa.eu/) European Soil database [@esdac2].
 Dataset decribing soil chemistry is derived from [LUCAS 2009/2012 topsoil data](https://esdac.jrc.ec.europa.eu/content/chemical-properties-european-scale-based-lucas-topsoil-data).
-There are several chemical properties available with download, however not all of them are experts chosen for SDM, therefore not used further in this work:
+There are several chemical properties available for download, however not all of them were choser by experts for SDM:

 - "P": used;